 Many people struggling with addiction may also have a mental disorder. these situations are referred to as co-occurring disorders or Dual Diagnosis.
 In the event that an individual is suffering from co-existing disorders, medications can help treat the mental component, thereby potentially alleviating some impulse towards addictive behavior.
 Anti-anxiety and anti-depressant medications are frequently prescribed to people suffering from co-occurring disorders and, in combination with the proper therapies, the likelihood of long-term sobriety increases significantly.

 4. Psychological Counseling

 Psychological counseling helps people with cocaine dependence deal with the issues and emotions that may have led them to use.
 For example, a person might learn ways to cope with depression, anxiety, and stress.
-Cognitive-behavioral therapy focuses on changing the way someone thinks to help them avoid relapse.
+Psychological counseling focuses on changing the way someone thinks to help them avoid relapse.

 5. Relapse Prevention Program